Arkanous/DivvyBackend/README.md

 ```

 ## Questions?
-If you have questions, concerns, comments, or other queries, please feel free to contact acsparks@uw.edu
+If you have questions, concerns, comments, or other queries, please feel free to contact acsparks@uw.edu.